Ryan0v0/Ryan0v0.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Hey, thanks for stopping by!👋
+Hey, thanks for stopping by! 👋

 I'm an M.Phil student at the University of Cambridge.
 I'm studying Advanced Computer Science at the Department of Computer Science and Technology.
 My research interests lie on Machine Learning Systems, Human-AI Interaction and Graph Neural Networks.
 I'm currently working on Federated Learning at the Cambridge Machine Learning Systems Lab (CaMLSys), supervised by Prof. [Nic Lane](http://niclane.org/).
 I'm also a member of Cambridge AI Safety Lab, working on AI Alignment and Interpretability.